Mar 23, 2026 | 7 Minute Read

 Workshop 1: Sales Cloud — Current State Q&A

-The Sales Cloud discovery was structured as a Q&A session, not a presentation.
+The salesforce engagement discovery for Sales Cloud was structured as a Q&A session, not a presentation.
 The explicit goal was current-state capture: understand what Salesforce was actually being used for, what wasn't in it, and what the team's real workflow looked like day-to-day.

 The 14 questions we came in with covered: